andre-gonzalez/ansible/to-do.md

 4. check why libvirt group do not exists
 5. learn to do ssh configuration
 6. learn to use ansible vault
+7. correct the clone of git to the right directories